-However, in case when your auto glass or windshield gets damaged, filing a claim with your insurance might not be the best option and here’s why.
+However, in case your auto glass or windshield gets damaged, filing a claim with your insurance might not be the best option, and here’s why.

 Every time you file an auto insurance claim, your insurance provider has the option of increasing your rates.
 Yes, this can also happen even if you submit a claim for auto glass repairs or replacement.

 Even though, it’s highly unlikely that one claim will mean higher rates.
 But as the number of claims grows, so will your insurance rate.
 Think of it this way.
 You are becoming a liability to the insurance provider so he might want to take necessary precautions.

 If this is your first claim, and you’re the one at fault for your damaged auto glass/windshield, it is pretty likely that even one single claim will raise your insurance rate.
 This is, as we mentioned before because you present a higher level of liability and risk to the insurance company.

 Not all insurance providers will increase your insurance rate because of a filed insurance claim and some might not be so open and forward about it.
 In case you’re not 100% sure, we highly recommend that you contact your insurance agent and ask them directly, whether or not, will insurance claims have a negative impact on your insurance rates.

 With some insurance companies, the claims won’t affect your rates right away, but in the future.
 These are all important questions you need to have answered so that you don’t run into any surprises when you want to renew your policy.
 You’ll know exactly what to expect.